opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 (c)     The costs of the appeal were ordered against the Executor and fixed at $25,000.

 9       A demand for payment of the judgment sum was made by letter by the Beneficiaries on 4 April 2018 when the draft judgments were sent to the Executor, requesting a response by 11 April 2018.
 The draft judgments were engrossed and returned on 6 April 2018 without a response to the demand for payment of the judgment sums.
 On 11 April 2018, the Executor’s solicitors responded to say that they were in the process of taking instructions, and requested that the Beneficiaries hold their hands in the meantime.
-After two further weeks passed without any response from the Executor or his solicitors, the Beneficiaries proceeded to issue a statutory demand dated 25 April 2018 under s 62 of Bankruptcy Act (Cap 20, 2009 Rev Ed) (“Bankruptcy Act”).[\[note: 5\]](#Ftn_5) This was served on the Executor on 28 April 2018.[\[note: 6\]](#Ftn_6)
+After two further weeks passed without any response from the Executor or his solicitors, the Beneficiaries proceeded to issue a statutory demand dated 25 April 2018 under s 62 of Bankruptcy Act (Cap 20, 2009 Rev Ed) (“Bankruptcy Act”).[^5] This was served on the Executor on 28 April 2018.[^6]

 10     On 11 May 2018, the Executor filed an application to set aside the statutory demand.
 On 27 June 2018, an Assistant Registrar (“AR”) set aside the statutory demand.
 The Beneficiaries filed an appeal against that decision on 4 July 2018 and the matter came before me.